 - details of any incidents, accidents or concerns relating to your care;

 - equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health and religion or belief.

 The organisation may collect this information in a variety of ways.
-For example, data might be collected through local authority social services, service contracts, or from your next of kin.
+For example, data might be collected through local authority social services, service contracts, from yourself, from professionals with whom you work or from your next of kin.

-Data will be stored in a range of different places, including in your client file, in the organisation’s care computer system and in your client service user guide in your home.
+Data will be stored in a range of different places, including in your client file, in the organisation’s care computer system, Within a secured application on your carer’s electronic monitoring device and in your client service user guide in your home.